Last Updated on January 9, 2024 by Chuck Wilson

 4. No Special Equipment Needed

-Aside from the tools that are listed below, all you really need is a second person to help guide the really wide pieces into place and apply equal stretching pressure for the opposite end… something that’s not easy to do by yourself.
+Aside from the tools that are listed below, all you really need is the help of a friend to guide the really wide pieces into place and apply equal stretching pressure for the opposite end… something that’s not easy to do by yourself.

 5. Long Life